matt-cook/corpchaps.com/get-started/start-your-corporate-chaplaincy-business.md

 *Please note that this ebook is available only as a PDF download.
 It is not available in Kindle, ePub, or hard-copy format.*

-## Legal & Business Sample Documents
+## Legal and Business Sample Documents
 We’ve prepared five documents to get your business up and running, so there’s no need to start from scratch.
 You’re encouraged to adapt each document to meet your needs when contracting with client companies, drafting reports, and hiring chaplains.
 While these documents are not substitute for legal counsel, they will give you a foundation.

 *   **Client Company Letter of Agreement** for outlining services to be contracted between your chaplaincy organization and a client company.